willfurnass/sheffield_hpc/sharc/software/apps/ansys.rst

 :download:`/usr/local/modulefiles/apps/ansys/19.0/binary </sharc/software/modulefiles/apps/ansys/19.0/binary>`.

-Ansys 19.1 was installed using the :download:`install_ansys_190.sh </sharc/software/install_scripts/apps/ansys/19.1/binary/install_ansys_190.sh>` script; the module file is :download:`/usr/local/modulefiles/apps/ansys/19.1/binary </sharc/software/modulefiles/apps/ansys/19.1/binary>`.
+Ansys 19.1 was installed using the :download:`install_ansys_191.sh </sharc/software/install_scripts/apps/ansys/19.1/binary/install_ansys_191.sh>` script; the module file is :download:`/usr/local/modulefiles/apps/ansys/19.1/binary </sharc/software/modulefiles/apps/ansys/19.1/binary>`.

 The binary installations were tested by launching ``ansyswb`` and by using the above batch submission script.
-The ``mpi-rsh`` tight-integration parallel environment is required to run Ansys/Fluent using MPI due to password-less ssh being disabled across nodes on ShARC.
+The ``mpi-rsh`` tight-integration parallel environment is required to run Ansys/Fluent using MPI due to SSH access to worker nodes being prohibited for most users.